 We have a long history in the supply of specialty chemicals used in the polymer production and processing industry.
 For almost a century we have been constantly delivering technical and product innovation.
 For example, in the early 1920s we discovered the use of dibenzoyl peroxide for the bleaching of flour.
-More recently we’ve led the way with a new generation of thermoset accelerators marketed under the name of Nouryact®.

 Here are some more of the highlights over the years: